 Get a free quote now.

-How Will AUC Monitoring With First-Order PK Equations Work in Practice?
+The AUC Equation: How Vanco Monitoring With First-Order PK Equations Works in Practice

-- First-order PK equations are one strategy for estimating vancomycin AUC recommended in the 2020 vancomycin guidelines
+- Using first-order pharmacokinetic (PK) equations is one strategy for estimating vancomycin AUC recommended in the 2020 vancomycin guidelines

-- AUC monitoring of vancomycin using first-order PK equations requires drawing both peak and trough levels
+- Vancomycin AUC monitoring using first-order PK equations requires drawing both peak and trough levels

-- Optimal prediction accuracy requires levels to be drawn precisely in relation to administered doses and after vancomycin reaches steady-state
+- For optimal accuracy, levels must be drawn precisely in relation to administered doses and after vancomycin reaches steady-state

 - AUC can be calculated manually with reasonable accuracy in stable patients, but may not fully account for a patient’s complete clinical status